pharaohlxvi/interview/README.md

 Fork this repo.

 Using the JSON data provided in the data folder, create a single page using PHP to display a list of articles and a list of recommended events.

 It is up to you to determine the recommended criteria and ordering.
+But you can assume the user is already logged in and their information is provided in the users.json file.

 Please base the design on the provided PSD or PNG.